PlayStation Home

 PlayStation Home was a virtual 3D social gaming platform developed by Sony Computer Entertainment's London Studio for the PlayStation 3 (PS3) on the PlayStation Network (PSN).
 It was accessible from the PS3's XrossMediaBar (XMB).
 Membership was free but required a PSN account.
 Upon installation, users could choose how much hard disk space they wished to reserve for Home.
 Development of the service began in early 2005 and it launched as an open beta on 11 December 2008.
 Home remained as a perpetual beta until its closure on 31 March 2015.

 Home allowed users to create a custom avatar, which could be groomed realistically.
 Each avatar was given a personal apartment that users could decorate with free, bought, or won items.
 Users could travel throughout the Home world, which was frequently updated by Sony and its partners.
 Public spaces were made for display, entertainment, advertising, and networking.
 Home's primary forms of advertising included spaces themselves, video screens, posters, and mini-games.
-Home also featured many single and multiplayer mini-games, and hosted a variety of special events, some of which provided prizes to players.
+Home also featured many singleplayer and multiplayer mini-games, and hosted a variety of special events, some of which provided prizes to players.
 Users could use items won to further customise their avatar or apartments.